thecodersnotebook/thecodersnotebook/README.md

-## Hi there

-I'm Dani, a 21 year old trying to get better at coding!
-I love designing and creating new things.
+## Hi, I’m Dani

+I’m a 21-year-old developer exploring the intersection of data, design, and storytelling through code.

+I enjoy building things that are both functional and thoughtful — from small experiments to data-driven projects.

+**Tech stack:**
-My main tech stack is HTML, CSS, Javascript, Python, SQL
+HTML, CSS, JavaScript (React), Python, SQL

-Working on 30 builds for 30 days, my projects can be found @thecodersnotebook on my instagram/tiktok - connect with me, I'm always open to fun project ideas.☀️

-Interesting facts:
+I’m currently working on a *30 builds in 30 days* series — documenting the process, not just the outcomes.
+You can follow along @thecodersnotebook on Instagram and TikTok.

+I’m always open to ideas, collaborations, or just connecting.

+---

+**A few things about me:**
-- love to read and knit
+- I love reading and knitting, do share any book recs
-- play guitar
+- I play guitar (occasionally)
-- build new things
+- building things from scratch
-- gym
+- You’ll probably find me at the gym or deep in a random idea